The Science of Twitching Horses

 Training as an alternative to twitching horses

-- It wouldn’t be shocking to learn that some horses need positive reinforcement training to become safe in certain situations.
+- It wouldn’t be surprising to learn that some horses require positive reinforcement training to become comfortable in certain situations.

-- Positive reinforcement horse training uses rewards to encourage desired behaviors without restraint.
+- Positive reinforcement horse training utilizes rewards to encourage desired behaviors without the need for restraint.
 When practiced over time, your equine partner will learn that even scary or uncomfortable situations earn rewards, which could be treats.
 This method of horse training is easy, builds trust, and instills confidence.

 - The perfect example is training a horse to stand quietly for the clippers or an injection.

-Stock up here for your horse supplies and horse nose twitch for your vet kit.
+Stock up here for your horse supplies!
 As an Amazon Associate, I earn from qualifying purchases, but it’s ZERO extra cents to you.
+As a Walmart Associate, I earn from qualifying purchases as part of their affiliate plan.
+I appreciate your support!
 You can also visit my Amazon storefront here: PEG storefront.

 A more traditional type of twitch, which gives you some wing span to stay away from legs, just in case.